7 Wellness Tips To Ease Stress & Boost Emotional Wellbeing

 Each weekend, carve out 15-20 minutes to work out your goals for the week ahead and break them down into each category.

 Start with a few goals that reflect what you want to do, not what you think you should do.
-Write them down somewhere that you can tick off when you have completed them.
-Ticking off completed goals is a great way of seeing how much you’ve achieved and boost your mood if you’re feeling low.
+Write them down somewhere that you can check off when you have completed them.
+Checking off completed goals is a great way of seeing how much you’ve achieved and boost your mood if you’re feeling low.

 Mindfulness is something that we have all heard about, but are we really practicing it in our daily lives?
 Here are a few ways that you can weave it into your daily routine:

 - At night: When the kids are tucked in and you finally have some time to yourself, make sure you’re really spending it on yourself.
-The small act of taking pleasure in lighting a candle, getting comfy under a blanket, repeating your positive affirmations, or simply enjoying a few squares of chocolate, will bring you into the now.
+The small act of taking pleasure in lighting a candle, getting comfy under a blanket, repeating your positive affirmations, or simply enjoying a cup of herbal tea will bring you into the now.
 Try to spend your evening focused on the present and not worrying about tomorrow.

 As the saying goes, “you are what you eat” and this refers to how food affects your body and your mind.
 Having a good diet can help boost your mood, help you think more clearly and give you more energy.